 The slightly more expensive Concept2 Model E has a 20.0″ monorail/seat height.
 People looking for a Concept2 with a higher seat often choose this model.

 When comparing the comfort of the Xebex vs. Concept2 it really comes down to personal preference.

 The Xebex is built with more padding but could be considered to have a less ergonomic design.
 Meaning, it is built for comfort but not for efficiency and faster performance.

-The slightly harder features on the Concept2 enables a stronger and more direct connection to the machine, which leads to a more efficient rowing stroke.
+The firmer features on the Concept2 enable a stronger and more direct connection to the machine, which leads to a more efficient rowing stroke.